CraftomeCJ/learningJournal/April2002/learningJournal20220425.md

 - Continue to work on the more advance React Native concepts, its feature, workflows and how to use it.

-- Day 22 is to learn and practice on Day 14 & if have time Day 15 materials on React Native concepts and at the same time work on TypeScript projects.
+- Day 23 is to learn and practice on Day 14 & 15 learning materials on React Native concepts

-- Need more improvement on how to refactor codes within fingertips
+- required a lot improvement on refactoring codes with fingertips familiarity

 - research on Redux and its features and how to apply it

+- recover from shoulder injury, catch up on Day 14 task

 <p align="center">(<a href="#top">back to top</a>)</p>